‘It’s like we just won the lottery’: UW’s Jimmy Lake on his team’s morale, the QB competition, simplifying the offense and more

 Simplifying the offense

 A constant complaint from Husky fans in recent seasons was that the complexity of UW’s offense made it difficult for talented freshmen — like, say, standout wide receiver Puka Nacua — to make an immediate impact in Pac-12 play.
-Of course, Lake relieved offensive coordinator Bush Hamdan of his duties this offseason and replaced him with Jacksonville Jaguars offensive assistant John Donovan.
+Lake relieved offensive coordinator Bush Hamdan of his duties this offseason and replaced him with Jacksonville Jaguars offensive assistant John Donovan.

 The goal, Lake says, is for Donovan’s pro-style offense to be easier for everyone to digest.